YuvarajDeenadhayalan/az-204/Container/aca/Readme.md

 # Clean up resources
 az group delete --name $myRG

-# The code in aca-configuration.json code is an example of the containers array in the properties.template section of a container app resource template.
+# The code in aca-configuration.json is an example of the containers array in the properties.template section of a container app resource template.
 The excerpt shows some of the available configuration options when setting up a container when using Azure Resource Manager (ARM) templates.
 Changes to the template ARM configuration section trigger a new container app revision.